Skip to Main Content

 • Briefly go over the assignment.

-• Discuss news and how to assess news and other popular sources
+• Discuss news and how to connect news to scholarship and theory

 • Ask you to engage in a learning activity that can develop your critical evaluation skills